pagefaultgames/pokerogue/MEs-Roadmap-Documentation.md

 - Give the player a Pokémon from a pool (useful for reg. professors/traders)
 - XP to a Pokémon (similar to rare candy?)
 - Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc)
 - Add logic for awarding exp to the party (outside of a normal combat)
+- Encounter/pull a PKMN from a pre-defined pool (ie. "Ultrabeasts")